Generalization capabilities of translationally equivariant neural networks: Translational symmetry

-In the following we consider a complex scalar field in \mbox{$1 + 1$} dimensions in a quartic potential on the lattice with periodic boundary conditions.
+on the lattice with periodic boundary conditions.
+The parameters of the potential are the mass~$m$ and the coupling constant~$\lambda$.
 A discretized version of the action in Eq.~\eqref{action_complex_scalar_field_continuum_in_D_dimensions} retains its invariance under discrete translations.
 We then switch to a dual representation, called flux representation.
-It describes the same physical content as the original representation, but the variables are four integer fields (link variables), instead of the complex scalar field.
-Naturally, it incorporates the same symmetry properties as the original formulation.
-A more detailed explanation of this procedure is given in appendix~\ref{app:ComplexScalarField}.
+It describes the same physical content as the original representation, but the variables are four integer fields (link variables) $k_{x, \nu}$ and~$l_{x, \nu}$, with~$\nu = 1,2$, instead of the complex scalar field.
+The corresponding partition function reads